of the most important streets through Bollington, Palmerston Street

 Council Ward - Central.

-to be a post office in Palmerston Street, at v in two different
+used to be a post office in Palmerston Street, in two different

 Palmerston Street, named after Lord Palmerston who was a minister